virox/wav-winmm/README.md

   However some games may use a pure music CD with no data tracks in which case you should start numbering them from "Track01.ogg".

-2. Extract the dll file(s) to the game folder where the game's main executable file is located.
+2. Extract the dll file and the ini file to the game folder where the game's main executable file is located.

 3. Create a subfolder called "Music" there and put the ogg files in it.

+4. (Optional) Override the volume for CDDA/MIDI/WAVE in "winmm.ini" file if desired.

-4. Run the game and enjoy the emulated CD audio.
+5. Run the game and enjoy the emulated CD audio.

 # Building: